muditbhargava66/dropgrad/README.md

 - Utilizes mixed-precision training for improved performance and memory efficiency (CUDA devices only)
 - Cross-platform compatibility: Works seamlessly on macOS, Windows, and Linux

-## Updates in Version 3.0.0
+## Updates in Version 0.3.5

-- Enhanced cross-platform compatibility: The codebase now works seamlessly on macOS, Windows, and Linux
-- Improved device selection logic: Automatically detects and utilizes the available hardware (MPS, CUDA, or CPU) for training
-- Updated dependencies: Added `torchvision`, `torchaudio`, `matplotlib`, and `scipy` as dependencies in `requirements.txt` and `pyproject.toml`
-- Improved visualization: Enhanced `visualize.py` with better plot layout and cross-platform file paths
+- Added support for the Lion optimizer in the ViT experiments
+- Implemented gradient clipping to prevent gradient explosion and improve training stability
+- Enhanced data augmentation techniques for better model generalization
+- Improved error handling and user interruption handling during training
+- Updated test suite to cover various aspects of DropGrad, including initialization, optimization step, drop rate scheduling, and saving of loss values
-- Code cleanup and refactoring: Improved code structure and readability
+- Code refactoring and documentation enhancements for better readability and maintainability
-- Added mathematical analysis: Introduced `mathematical_analysis.py` to analyze the effect of DropGrad on various optimizers
-- Added benchmark visualizations: Introduced `benchmark_visualizations.py` to compare the behavior of DropGrad across optimizers and benchmarks

 ## Code Structure